VHS Revival brings you some of the finest promotional treats of the 1980s

 The image is pretty much self-explanatory, which is what makes it so striking.
 We have the looming figure, transparent and elusive, and the contrast of stark blankness and infinitesimal detail only adds to the anonymity of the antagonist, an aspect that is paramount to a movie whose twist is everything.
 We even have the classic Friday the 13th logo, and that can’t be a bad thing.

 But enough praise from me.
 I’ve made my peace.

 Chopping Mall (1986)

-Here we have a prime example of the kind of savvy misrepresentation that was rife during the VHS revolution.
-Jim Wynorski’s Chopping Mall was a tongue-in-cheek sci-fi horror that was unique in conception, but those in charge of marketing clearly felt more comfortable slipping into the realms of the slasher with this sub-genre clone.
+Here we have a prime example of the kind of savvy misrepresentation that was rife during the home video revolution, and a prime example of the importance of promotional art in the low-budget VHS arena.
+Jim Wynorski’s Chopping Mall was a tongue-in-cheek sci-fi horror that defied convention, but those in charge of marketing clearly felt more comfortable slipping into the realms of the slasher with this sub-genre promo clone.

 In reality, the film’s antagonists are a bunch of microwave/toaster hybrids called Killbots who roll around on tank tracks and shoot lasers.
-Nowhere will you find a robotic hand or a decapitated head in a bag, but if you’ve ever seen the movie you will know that the Killbots would be a much harder sell to an audience bred on the likes of Jason Voorhees.
+Nowhere will you find a robotic hand or a decapitated head in a bag, but those who have seen the movie will know that the Killbots would be a much harder sell to an audience bred on the likes of Jason Voorhees.